jg925/ece3400_2019-team10/milestones/milestone3.md

   // us to go to and we must be facing that location.

-  movetoLocation(location); // move to the open location using same navigation code as Milestone 2 determineWalls(location); // Determine what paths are open
+  movetoLocation(location); // move to the open location using similar navigation code as Milestone 2 determineWalls(location); // Determine what paths are open

   // determine locations in maze array (will be used to check what's been visited already)